Download the recording

 - I had to leave Calvin for a short time.
 Can I still continue the program?

 If you enrolled in the program in the required timeframe and leave school, you will be able to continue the program upon returning as long as your leave was no longer than one semester.
 You will need to make up the missed assignments over the summer or interim, depending on when you were gone.
 If you enroll in the program in the required timeframe and leave school for a year, you will have to re-enroll with the new class at the place where you left off.
-Students who are gone for longer than one year will not be eligible for the program.
+Please contact us at email@example.com to let us know your plans.

 - I'm dually enrolled in High School.
 Can I participate?